 The extant standard requires you to consider fraud risk factors when identifying risks of material misstatement due to fraud.
 ISA 240 (Revised) strengthens this by requiring the engagement team discussion to explicitly include fraud risk factors identified through the risk assessment procedures performed.

-The practical difference is this: under the extant standard, many teams treat the Appendix 1 fraud risk factor examples as a checklist.
-The partner runs down the list during planning, ticks which factors are present, and maps them to fraud risks.
-Under the revised standard, the fraud risk factors must be discussed in the engagement team discussion, not just assessed by the partner in isolation.
-The team needs to talk about which factors are present for this specific client and why.
-They also need to discuss what those factors mean for how fraud could occur and how the team plans to respond.
+The practical difference is this: under the extant standard, in our experience about half of teams treat the Appendix 1 fraud risk factor examples as a checklist.
+The EP runs down the list during planning, ticks which factors are present, and maps them to fraud risks.
+Under the revised standard, the fraud risk factors must be discussed in the engagement team discussion, not just assessed by the EP in isolation.
+The team needs to talk about which factors are present for this specific client and why, and what those factors mean for how fraud could occur and how the team plans to respond.

-The revised standard also adds new guidance on the relationship between fraud risk factors on one hand and inherent risks and control risks on the other.
+The revised standard also adds new guidance on the relationship between fraud risk factors and inherent risk and control risk.
 Fraud risk factors are conditions or events that indicate an incentive or pressure to commit fraud, or an opportunity to do so.
-They're not fraud risks themselves.
-A fraud risk factor (the CFO has a bonus tied to reported EBITDA) combined with an opportunity (the CFO has the ability to post manual journal entries) creates a fraud risk (management manipulation of EBITDA through manual entries).
+They’re not fraud risks themselves.
+A fraud risk factor (the CFO has a bonus tied to reported EBITDA) combined with an opportunity (the CFO can post manual journal entries without a second approval) creates a fraud risk (management manipulation of EBITDA through manual entries).
 Your brainstorming should follow that logic: identify the factor and the opportunity, then articulate the fraud risk.
-That chain of reasoning is what "matters discussed" means in the documentation.
+That chain of reasoning is what “matters discussed” means in the documentation.

 The revenue recognition presumption is harder to rebut